Learn how easy it is to make skin color paint in acrylics and your own skin color mixing chart.

-To make it easier to visualize each color, I started a skin tone swatch on some white paper.
-That way the kids and I could match it against our arms to gauge the tone with every new mix we made.
+To make it easier to visualize each color, create a skin color mixing chart on some some white paper.
+That way you can match it against you hand/arms to gauge the tone with every new mix we made.

 How to make this painting with your own hands!

-To make the hand shapes, we simply traced our own hands- it was fun to do!
+To make the hand shapes, simply trace your own hands- it’s fun to do!
 (See below for the full tutorial).

 - -Primary Red Yellow paint